Originally published February 2020. Refreshed June 2026 with updated hotels, restaurants, and current visiting info!

 Day 1-2: The Algarve and Southern Portugal

 Hidden beaches are only a stone’s throw from Vale d’Oliveiras too – although the water was chilly!
 We dove in anyway and took turns jumping off rocky cliffs, snorkeling and sun tanning.
-Do note that a lot of these beaches require a quick hike in the heat to reach – and welcome nudity.
+Do note that a lot of these beaches require a quick hike in the heat to reach, and some are clothing-optional, so check signage when you arrive.
 But it’s all worth the experience, as they’re some of the prettiest beaches I’ve ever seen.
 Keep an eye out specifically for Praia do Carvalho, which I think is the best.

 Day 3-4: Lisbon, Portugal